Tyrese Haliburton: 2024–25: First Finals appearance

+2025–26: Achilles injury recovery

+On July 7, 2025, the Pacers announced that Haliburton would miss the entire 2025–26 season due to his Achilles injury.
+In Haliburton's absence, the Pacers dropped off significantly from the prior season, posting a 19–63 record and missing the playoffs.

 National team career

 Haliburton played for the United States at the 2019 FIBA Under-19 World Cup in Heraklion, Greece.
 On June 30, 2019, he scored a team-high 21 points, shooting 8-of-9 from the field, in a 102–84 group-stage win over Lithuania.
 Haliburton averaged 7.9 points and a tournament-leading 6.9 assists per game while shooting 69 percent from the field.
 He led the United States to a gold medal and was named to the all-tournament team's All-Star Five.

 Haliburton was named to the 2021 USA Men's Select Team, working directly with the US Olympic Men's Basketball Team during training camp in Las Vegas, Nevada prior to the 2020 Tokyo Olympics.
 At the 2020 Olympics, the U.S. men's team was crowned champions for the 16th time.

 Haliburton was selected to represent the United States Men's National Team at the 2023 FIBA Basketball World Cup in Pasay, Philippines, at Mall of Asia Arena.
 Across eight games, Haliburton averaged 8.6 points, 5.6 assists, three rebounds, 1.5 steals, 1.1 blocks, shooting 51% from the field and 47% from three-point range in 21.5 minutes per game off the bench.
 He led the team in steals and assists, helping the United States to a fourth-place finish that qualified the team for the 2024 Summer Olympics.

 Haliburton was later named to the 2024 Olympic team.
 He made his first Olympic appearance during a preliminary round win against South Sudan, recording six points and an assist on 2-3 three point shooting.
 Team USA would go on to win the gold medal in a rematch against France.